4.9

 Cable Technician with 5+ years of hands-on expertise in cable and telecommunications installation and maintenance.
 Proven track record of ensuring optimal cable system performance, efficient cable termination, and client issue resolution.
 Successfully collaborated in multi-functional teams, enhancing service delivery.
 Excels in problem-solving and detail-oriented tasks.

-4. Keep It Sharp and Focused
+4. Keep it tight and job-aligned

 Takeaway